Optum/knack/packages/knack-producer-client/readme.md

 </h2>

 <p align="center">
-  A module for producing Apache Kafka records.
+  A module for publishing records to Apache Kafka with integrated avro support.
 </p>

 <p align="center">